makrai/notes/mosbach2006-stabil-finetune.md

     * similar to the results obtained by training on the full training set
   * as expected, training on fewer samples affects the generalization
     * worse development set performance on all three tasks
-  * the same holds true for datasets from different domains than the pre-trai
+  * the same holds true for datasets from different domains than the pre-train
     * Section 7.8 in the Appendix shows
-* We conclude from this experiment, that the role of training dataset size per se is orthogonal to fine-tuning stability.
-What is
+* We conclude from this experiment, that the role of training dataset size per se is orthogonal to fine-tuning stability
   * crucial: the number of training iterations
-    (that changes the effective learning rate schedule) which, as we will show in the next section, has a crucial influence on the fine-tuning stability
+    (that changes the effective learning rate schedule)
+  * we will show in the next section that it has a crucial influence on stabilt

 # 5 Disentangling optimization and generalization in fine-tuning instability 5

 * fine-tuning instability is an optimization problem
-  * this sec: a simple solution.
-Additionally, we show that even though
+  * this sec: a simple solution
 * a large fraction of the fine-tuning instability can be explained by optimizat
   * the remaining instability can be attributed to generalization issues where fine-tuning runs with the same training loss exhibit